-First, let us ask a question, why should there be any interactions for motion to occur.
-Can't an object be in motion just by itself?
+Newton's first law.
+Why should there be any interactions for motion to occur?
+Cannot an object be in motion just by itself?
 It can, but only if it is already in motion.
 If the object does not interact with anything else, it will continue moving with the same velocity.
 In particular, if it was moving with zero velocity (which means it stayed at rest), it will continue to stay at rest in the absence of interactions with other objects.
-This is called the law of inertia or Newton's first law after Sir Isaac Newton, who has laid the foundation of classical mechanics which we still use after more than 350 years.
+This is called the law of inertia or Newton's first law after Sir Isaac Newton, who has laid the foundation of classical mechanics more than 350 years ago.

 It makes perfect sense that if a body at rest does not interact with anything, it will stay at rest.
 It takes a little bit more effort to understand that the same principle applies to motion with constant velocity.
 Imagine a puck on very smooth ice.
-After being hit, it will go at almost constant velocity (only almost because there is still a tiny leftover friction).
+After being hit, it will go at almost constant velocity (almost because there is still a tiny leftover friction).
 If the ice is even smoother, the velocity will change even less.
 We conclude that if there was no friction at all, the velocity would just stay constant indefinitely.